Bilby, Haak place in Congressional Art Competition

 After high school, Haak plans to major in human family resources and minor in Spanish or art at JBU.

-Over the past 15 to 18 years, 12 Siloam Springs High School students have won first place in the Third District Congressional Art Competition, according to teacher Angie Howie.
+Over the past 15 to 18 years, 12 Siloam Springs High School students have won first place in the 3rd District Congressional Art Competition, according to teacher Angie Howie.

 Nine of those awards were won by students of retiring art teacher Ken Francis, she said.
 Francis has been very instrumental in the competition and has worked with Womack's office over the years, she said.